Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

 Wakayama Prefecture is famous for its plums, and subsequently the zingy umeboshi it produces.
 These pickled plums are not to everyone's taste, but they are a fun souvenir to try with your friends at home if you can’t get your hands on some classic Kagerou sweets from Wakayama.

 31. Tottori - Suna no Oka

-Laying to the west of Kyoto Prefecture, Tottori’s claim to fame is its massive sand dunes, a prominent local attraction.
-Its best known omiyage is called Suna no Oka, which are rounded cookies lightly dusted with a sweet powder that resemble the sand of the dunes.
+To the west of Kyoto Prefecture, Tottori’s claim to fame is its massive sand dunes, a prominent local attraction.
+Its best-known omiyage is called Suna no Oka, which are rounded cookies lightly dusted with a sweet powder that resemble the sand of the dunes.

 32. Shimane - Shimanekko Cookies